VikaVihnovskaya/Posts_project/BackEnd/README.md

 ## High‑level flow

+**Terminology:**
+The *high‑level flow* describes how a request moves through the backend layers — from routes and middleware to controllers, services, and models — before returning a response.

 1) Client sends HTTP request to Express route (e.g., GET /api/posts).
 2) Route attaches middlewares (auth, validation, uploads), then calls a controller.
 3) Controller orchestrates: parses input, calls a service for business logic, and returns a response.